drewtodd/ocsr-newsletter/content/issues/2022-07/senior-warden.md

 It was on July 4, 1776 that 56 American statesmen wrapped up two months of wrangling to officially tell Britain it could pound royal sand by signing the document and declaring the sovereignty of all thirteen colonies — now states.
 In Philadelphia, Pennsylvania Thomas Jefferson took to quill and pen to put down on paper what they had finally agreed upon during the Second Continental Congress.

 Subsequently, 200 copies were printed and it was read in public for the general population’s enlightenment.
 It is suspected that the Brits first heard of the Declaration in a tavern — the ironically named Rose and Crown — in Staten Island, New York.
-And the rest, they say, is history.
+And the rest, as they say, is history.

 I include for your entertainment and education — and as a reminder from your eighth grade civics class — the full text of the document (original spellings and all):